bastienmichaux/generator-jhipster-db-helper/README.md

 This is a [JHipster](http://jhipster.github.io/) module, meant to be used in a JHipster application.

+## Installation

-## Prerequisites
+### Prerequisites

 As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed:

 - [Installing JHipster](https://jhipster.github.io/installation.html)

-## Installation

 Create a new JHipster app and choose a SQL database.

 ### With Yarn